 There are hauntings and there are hauntings.
 A harsh word spoken to a loved one in childhood can come back to haunt one in old age for it can never be taken back.
 Who hasn’t such memories?
 When Sam Clemens was a young man piloting boats on the Mississippi River he could be very brash and opinionated.
-In Life on the Mississipi he recounted an incident involving Isaiah Sellers, the original Mark Twain, that he could never put to rest.
+It’s been said that as a very young writer he effectively if unintentionally silenced a storyteller, Isaiah Sellers, whom he had long admired.

 Sellers was considered one of the great steamboat captains of his age.
 From time to time he used to write little descriptions of places along the Mississippi, river stages and such that would appear in the New Orleans Picayune under Sellers’ pen name – Mark Twain.